ipv6guide/ipv6guide.github.io/enterprise/architectural_decisions/use_PA.md

 Because NAT isn't used with IPv6 this includes both your externally accessible services and your internal networks.

-With IPv6 this is easier to do than with IPv4.
+With IPv6 renumbering is easier to do than with IPv4.
 IPv6 is designed so that using multiple addresses is normal.
 You can therefore connect the new ISP, add their addresses to your network, and after everything has been migrated you can remove the old ISP's addresses and cancel your connection to them.